 An invitation.
+To accept chems support.
+To make a change.
 To commit to not using for the coming 24 hours, supported with daily correspondence.

 Message us every day, with 2 sentences

 “I commit to not using for the next 24 hours”.

 “My motivation (reason) for not using is…” Try to be affirmative, rather than negative; eg; “I’m motivated because I hate comedowns” but “I’m motivated by being fresh and on my game next week.”.